 A study of the physiological and biochemical processes that regulate and maintain cell function.
-Cellular and subcellular structures are discussed, especially as applicable to cell function.
+Cellular and subcellular structures are discussed, especially as applicable to cell function

-Prerequisites: BIO 163 and CHEM 161 Lecture and lab
+Prerequisites: BIO 163 and CHEM 161

 BIO 206 General Genetics

 A study of the organization, function, regulation and transfer of hereditary material in viruses, bacteria and eukaryotes, including man.